dpc2/insert_str/README.md

 # insert_str
-a tool helps you to read c/c++ code or debug
+a tool helps you to read c/c++ code and debug

 In order to clarify the calling process of the function when reading the code or debugging,